-- · What are your strengths and weaknesses? - Have you ever received feedback on weaknesses? - Which feedback has helped you - Describe yourself in 3 words, 3 sentences, 1 headline / How would your friends describe you? - What kind of animal would you be - Which character trait would you like to have? - Tell a story that's not in the CV - What was the most important event in your life? - What has been the most difficult thing you have had to do in your life so far? - What does success mean to you?
+- What are your strengths and weaknesses? - Have you ever received feedback on weaknesses? - Which feedback has helped you? - Describe yourself & how would your friends describe you? - What kind of animal would you be? - Which character trait would you like to have? - Tell a story that's not in the CV - What was the most important event in your life? - What was the most difficult thing you had to deal with in your job? - What does success mean to you?
 How do you know that you are successful? - When is personal success particularly important for you?